codex-storage/codex-spec/specs/marketplace.md

 The marketplace is a critical component of the Codex network, serving as a platform where all involved parties interact to ensure data persistence.
-It provides mechanisms to enforce agreements and facilitate data repair when storage providers, wil be abbrivated to SP in this document, fail to fulfill their duties.
+It provides mechanisms to enforce agreements and facilitate data repair when storage providers, abbreviated to SP in this document, fail to fulfill their duties.

 Implemented as a smart contract on an EVM-compatible blockchain,